centrifugal/centrifugo/docs/content/server/configuration.md

 ]
 ```

-– in this case requests with Origin header like `https://foo.example.com` or `https://bar.example.com` will pass the check.
+– in this case requests with `Origin` header like `https://foo.example.com` or `https://bar.example.com` will pass the check.

+Connection requests without `Origin` header set are passing through without any checks (i.e. always allowed).

 ## Advanced options

 Centrifugo has some options for which default values make sense for most applications.
-In many case you don't need (and you really should not) change them.
+In many cases you don't need (and you really should not) change them.
 This chapter is about such options.

 ### client_channel_limit